John II of Viennois

 Jean II de la Tour du Pin (1280 – 5 March 1319) succeeded his father Humbert I as dauphin of Viennois (then part of the Holy Roman Empire) from 1306 to 1318.
 His mother was Anne of Burgundy, dauphine du Viennois.

-In 1296 he married Beatrice of Hungary, daughter of Charles Martel of Anjou, titular king of Hungary, and his wife Klementia of Habsburg.
+In 1296, he married Beatrice of Hungary, daughter of Charles Martel of Anjou, titular king of Hungary, and his wife Clemence of Austria.
 They had two children: